Ryanair cabin staff strike cancels dozens of flights in Europe

 "We have wasted a fair amount of time, an extra couple of hours, and a few hundred dollars," he said.

-(Reporting by Catarina Demony, Patricia Rua and Miguel Pereira in Lisbon, Inti Landaro in Madrid and Philip Blenkinsop in Brussels; Editing by Alex Richardson)
+(Reporting by Catarina Demony, Patricia Rua and Miguel Pereira in Lisbon, Inti Landaro, Corina Rodriguez and Christina Thykjaer in Madrid and Philip Blenkinsop in Brussels; Editing by Alex Richardson)

 ((catarina.demony@thomsonreuters.com; +351 915 616 444 (Twitter: @CatarinaDemony);))